PrathapasingheSP/XML-Proofread/documentation.md

    - Text content with inline tags is extracted while preserving structure

 2. **LLM Processing**
-   - Extracted content is sent to the LLM with a specialized prompt
+   - Extracted content is sent to the selected LLM provider (OpenRouter or Azure OpenAI) with a specialized prompt
    - LLM identifies errors and returns annotated content
    - Response is parsed and validated